androhi/android-dev-challenge/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-This app can display a message to help you find a lost puppy.
+This app can display a message to find a foster parent.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->